xapian/xapian-gsoc-proposal/proposal.rst

 **Have you previously worked on a project of a similar scope?
 If so, tell us about it.**

-I would like to mention couple of projects(academic), which highlight the necessary background and experience.
+I would like to mention couple of projects (academic) which highlight the necessary background and experience:

-1.In-Memory Database System(c++/13kLoC): I implemented the following  database system components.
+1. In-Memory Database System (c++/13kLoC): I implemented the following  database system components.

 - Indexing techniques : Hash table, B+ Tree.
 - data layout : row store, column store.
 - Compression Techniques: RLE, Dictionary compression.

-With this project, I had hands-on experience with building system.
-The project used latest c++ features(c++14, c++17), helped me get hands-on with them.
+The project involved using  c++14/c++17 which helped me learn about the latest features in c++.

-2.Yet Another File System(c++/7kLoC): I implemented a multi-server file system.
+2. Yet Another File System(c++/7kLoC): I implemented a multi-server file system.

 - File system with operations - mkdir, read, write, remove
-- implement lock server, extent(data) server and support caching.
+- Implemented lock server, extent (data) server and support caching.

-I used low level system apis(like system calls), fuse library and RPC library.
+I used low level system apis (system calls), fuse library and RPC library.

 **What timezone will you be in during the coding period?**